WaiswaJBryans/Ai-chatbot-using-html-css-and-js/README.md

 ## Customization

 - Change colors and layouts in the CSS section.
-- Swap the AI model by modifying the `OPENROUTER_MODEL` variable.
 - Add more features (message history, avatars, etc.) by extending the JS code.

 ## Security